reinauer/amiga-romy/README.md

 the PCB, and solder the cap and GAL on the bottom.
 Then solder the PLCC plug over the components.

-This design is barely wider than Fat Agnus itself and adds the same functionality as the other ROMYs with minimal impact.
+This design is barely wider than Fat Gary itself and adds the same functionality as the other ROMYs with minimal impact.

 # Logic